Preventing Neck Pain from Weight Lifting Safely

 If your body isn't oriented appropriately and your traps are too tight, lifting can also create neck pain.
 One bad motion or too much weight can create long-term pain or muscle cramping.

-Why Neck Pain from Lifting Is So Common
+Why Neck Pain from Lifting Weights Is So Common

 Moreover, incorrect form can directly strain the neck, particularly in rows and deadlifts.
 Lifting weights thus creates persistent neck pain that makes it difficult to do activities in the gym and in daily life.